awsdocs/aws-certificate-user-guide/doc_source/sdk-export.md

 # Exporting a Certificate<a name="sdk-export"></a>

 The following example shows how to use the [ExportCertificate](https://docs.aws.amazon.com/acm/latest/APIReference/API_ExportCertificate.html) function\.
-The function exports a private certificate issued by a private certificate authority \(CA\) in the PKCS \#8 format\.
-It also exports the certificate chain and private key\.
+The function exports a private certificate issued by a private certificate authority \(CA\) in the PKCS \#8 format\. \(It is not possible to export public certificates whether they are ACM\-issued or imported\.\) It also exports the certificate chain and private key\.
 In the example, the passphrase for the key is stored in a local file\.

 ```
 package com.amazonaws.samples;